 Creator of 2048; Freelance Designer & Developer.
-Joined about 7 years ago Gabriele has invited Timothy G.
+Joined almost 10 years ago Gabriele has invited Timothy G.

 I reported the post as "I don't think this should be on DN" when I first saw it.
 That's not why it got deleted, but I'm surprised to see not many people feel the same as me.

 While I realise that if this is what the majority of the community wants/likes then we should go for it, I personally feel this kind of content is not at home on DN.

 When I first saw the post, I clicked on it without looking at the URL thinking that, based on the title, it might be some speculation/leak post regarding upcoming Apple products.
 I felt very annoyed when I found out it was just a meme.

 I personally come here to find out about new products (as long as tangentially related to design, which is why Apple falls under that definition for me), read insightful articles (ones you might actually learn from, not the usual "Should Designers Code" type of thing) and even look at the occasional portfolio redesign.

 I don't think we benefit as a community turning this news site into a meme board.
 It dilutes the quality of the rest of the content, and sets a precedent and a standard for what other people can expect to see and post.
 In the long term, it may drive down the quality of the content found here (which I honestly think is already not at a high point).

 I'm not going to go activist over a meme, but I thought it'd be worth voicing my opinion on how I feel about DN.

 If anyone here bought it: how does it compare with the Apple silicone case?
 Is it sturdy or soft?
 How does it feel to hold (is it slippery)?